 Several bills concerned the problem of combined sewer overflows from the City of Alexandria into the Potomac River watershed.

 HB 2383 – Chesapeake Bay watershed combined sewer overflow outfalls: DEQ to identify owner, etc. This bill, sponsored by Del.
 Scott Lingamfelter (R-31st District) of Woodbridge, passed the House and Senate.
 Like HB 1423 above, this bill also directs the Virginia Department of Environmental Quality (DEQ) to identify the owner of any combined sewer overflow (CSO) outfall that discharges into the Potomac River Watershed and to determine by July 2018 what actions by the owner are necessary to bring the outfall into compliance with Virginia law, the federal Clean Water Act, and the Presumption Approach described in the CSO Control Policy of the U.S. EPA.
-This bill would only apply to any CSO outfall owner or operator not under a state order or decree related to the CSO as of January 1, 2017.
-The bill requires the CSO outfall owner by July 2023 to initiate construction activities to bring the outfall into compliance, and by July 2025 to be in compliance.
-On March 24, Gov. Terry McAuliffe proposed an amendment to the bill that would extend the deadline for beginning construction to 2024 and for being in compliance to 2027, and would give the DEQ authority to grant six-month extensions of the deadline (but no later than 2030) if the CSO owner is “in compliance with its permit requirements; unable to meet the deadline due to site conditions or engineering, construction, or federal permitting delays beyond the owner’s control; and is in compliance with the annual reporting requirement….”
-The amendment will be taken up in the reconvened session on April 5, 2017.
+This bill would only apply to any CSO outfall owner or operator not under a state order or decree related to the CSO as of January 1, 2017; in effect, the bill applies to the City of Alexandria.
+The bill requires Alexandria by July 2023 to initiate construction activities to bring the outfall into compliance, and by July 2025 to be in compliance.
+On March 24, Gov. Terry McAuliffe proposed an amendment to the bill that would extend the deadline for beginning construction to 2024 and for being in compliance to 2027, and would give the DEQ authority to grant six-month extensions of the deadline to no later than 2030 if the City is “in compliance with its permit requirements; unable to meet the deadline due to site conditions or engineering, construction, or federal permitting delays beyond the owner’s control; and is in compliance with the annual reporting requirement….”
+The amendment was rejected by the General Assembly in the reconvened session on April 5, 2017.
+The governor subsequently signed the final bill, which requires the City by July 2023 to initiate construction activities to bring the outfall into compliance, and by July 2025 to be in compliance.

 SB 898 – Potomac River watershed combined sewer overflow outfalls: DEQ to identify owner, etc. This bill, sponsored by Sen. Richard Stuart (R-28th District), of Montross, passed the Senate and House.
 As passed, the bill is identical to HB 2383 (see above).